 José Alberro is a senior adviser and Paul Zurek is a principal at Cornerstone Research.

-Note that observed values do not need to be derived from transactions on an exchange – it is sufficient to observe transaction prices or values outside of the public market context.
+Note that observed values do not need to be derived from transactions on an exchange – it may be sufficient to observe transaction prices or values outside of the public market context.

 Economists define arbitrage as a trading strategy that yields profits without risk.
 Arbitrage opportunities are often assumed not to exist in well-functioning markets, because market participants would otherwise trade on these opportunities thereby moving the market price and eliminating them.